-NOAA/NSIDC Climate Data Record of Passive Microwave Sea Ice Concentration
+NOAA/NSIDC Climate Data Record of Passive Microwave Sea Ice Concentration, Version 2

 This data set provides a Climate Data Record (CDR) of sea ice concentration from passive microwave data.
-It provides a consistent, daily and monthly time series of sea ice concentrations from 09 July 1987 through 31 December 2007 for both the north and south polar regions on a 25 km x 25 km grid.
+It provides a consistent, daily and monthly time series of sea ice concentrations from 09 July 1987 through through most recent processing for both the north and south polar regions on a 25 km x 25 km grid.